thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-actions.md

 ###### 5. On node selected (only in Entities Hierarchy widget)

 When the Entities Hierarchy widget was added, you should configure a hierarchy itself.
 How to do it, please, [learn here](/docs/user-guide/entities-and-relations/#step-1-provision-entities-and-relations).
-After relations were added, go to the edit mode of the Entities Hierarchy widget.
+After relations were added, go to the Edit mode of the Entities Hierarchy widget.
 To configure the _On node selected_ action source:

-1. In the widget's edit mode move to the last cell called "Actions".
+1. In the widget's Edit mode move to the last cell called "Actions".
 2. Click the "+" icon on the right of the window to add a new action.
 3. In the top drop-down menu, choose an _On node selected_ action source.
 4. Since the example for all the action sources is the "Navigate to new dashboard state" action type, choose it in the drop-down Type menu.